FlightControl-User/x16-flash/README.md

 A second screen appears, which indicates the color schema used to indicate the update status of each component on your Commander X16 main board and/or your expansion cartridge board.
 Press SPACE to continue.

-### 6.2.
-Component detection
+### 2.1.2 Component detection

-Next, the update utility detects which components are upgradable and will validate which files are found on the SD card.
+Next, the update program detects which components are upgradable and will validate which files are found on the SD card.

 ![FLASH-DETECT](https://raw.githubusercontent.com/FlightControl-User/x16-flash/main/images/FLASH-DETECT.jpg)